 Courses taken by correspondence, online courses designated as On-Demand, as well as GE Area IV and Area V courses are ordinarily not transferable to Transylvania.
 The use of transfer courses to satisfy major/minor requirements is determined by the program director of that area.
 A minimum of 25% of the requirements for a major/minor must be taken in residence at Transylvania University.
 Transfer grades will not affect the calculation of cumulative grade point average.

-A student may transfer in no more than 18 units of course work and eight of the final nine courses must be taken in at Transylvania.
+A student may transfer in no more than 18 units of course work and eight of the final nine courses must be taken in residence at Transylvania.

 No transfer work will be accepted after the degree is conferred.